howerj/liblisp/liblisp.md

         isupper?           is string or integer is upper case? isxdigit?          is string or integer is a hex digit? tr                 translate a string
+        procedure-code     return the code from a user defined procedure procedure-args     return the arguments from a user defined procedure" function-format    return the format string from a procedure documentation-string return the documentation string from a procedure

 ##### dynamic loader